Neuroshima Hex!: Publication

 There are also several fan made expansions.
 Additional materials in multiple languages (inc. English-language translations of the expansions) are available at the relevant games articles at BoardGameGeek.

 On 17 September 2010, the iOS version of the game was published on App Store, with an Android version following on 13 June 2012.

+The game received a third edition in 2013.

+List of all available armies

+There are four base game armies: